awslabs/assisted-log-enabler-for-aws/README.md

                         multi_account, You must have the associated
                         CloudFormation template deployed as a StackSet.
 See the README file for more details.
+  --bucket BUCKET       Specify an S3 bucket name that you want Assisted Log
+                        Enabler to store logs in.
+Otherwise, a new S3 bucket will be created (default).
+Only used for Amazon VPC Flow Logs, Amazon Route 53 Resolver Query Logs, and AWS CloudTrail logs.

 Single & Multi Account Options:
   Use these flags to choose which services you want to turn logging on for.